kolonialno/patito/docs/tutorial/dataframe-validation.rst

       - ...

 We now start to model the restrictions we want to put upon our data.
-In Patito this is done by defining a class which inherits from ``patito.Model``, a class which has one `field annotation` for each column in the dataframe.
+In Patito this is done by defining a class which inherits from ``patito.Model``, a class which has one `field annotation` for each column in the data.
 These models should preferably be defined in a centralized place, conventionally ``<YOUR_PROJECT_NAME>/models.py``, where you can easily find and refer to them.

 .. code-block:: python